-This week's prep football matchups
+This Week's Prep Football Matchups

 KICKOFF 7 p.m.

-HOOTEN'S RANKINGS Springdale is No. 11 in Class 7A; Farmington is No. 22 in Class 5A.
+HOOTEN'S RANKINGS Alma is No. 23 in Class 5A; Rogers Heritage is No. 16 in Class 7A.

 Smith-Robinson Stadium